 The facilities include two greenhouses used for hydroponics studies, an office, shop, employee dwelling, pesticide storage, packhouse used for processing and storing tobacco, several buildings for storing equipment and 15 curing units that can cure anywhere from 2 to 96 racks of tobacco.
 The newest building is a burley curing shed.
 The NCDA&CS Plant Industry Division Witchweed Eradication Project operates a support shop from this facility along with the USDA-APHIS Wildlife Services, and the U.S. Geological Survey “Department of Interior” Coastal Plains Invasive Species Field Office

 Throught the year, the Border Belt Tobacco Research Station hosts a variety of events such as the annual North Carolina/ South Carolina tobacco tour held in July.
-This year, an “Ag Wrap” field day was held to educate the public on baling corn stalks and soybeans in response to the hay shortage which resulted from the current statewide drought.
+The station has also hosted the annual Southeastern NC Peanut Field Day for the past three years.